muni-corn/silverfox/README.md

 ```
 2019/08/02 ?
 Restaurant [Fancy's]
-    assets:checking     -140        // Not worth the price, by the way
+    assets:checking     -140        // This is a comment
-    expenses:dining      140
+    expenses:dining      140        ; This is also a comment
 ```

-> Note: double slashes are preferred.
+> Note: `silverfox` will prefer double slashes.
 The `format`
 > subcommand (coming soon!) will replace semicolons with
 > double slashes.